 If a fire occurs, a tree falls and destroys the garage and motorcycle; a home policy won’t cover the damage.

 Motorcycle storage insurance would cover it because it maintains the comprehensive coverage needed to protect against those issues.

 Without that protection, you’d pay out of pocket for any necessary repairs to your motorcycle in full.

 How Much Does It Cost?

 The rate for motorcycle storage insurance is lowered compared to full coverage.
-However, the rates themselves are often lowered for the entire length of the policy itself.
-This means that you pay a lower rate each month year-round as opposed to the full rate for collision insurance and less for the winter months.
+However, the rates themselves are often lowered for the entire policy length.
+This means you pay a lower rate each month year-round instead of the full rate for collision insurance and less for the winter months.

 Is It a Bad Idea to Cancel Motorcycle Insurance in the Winter?

 You will not save money on your motorcycle premiums by canceling a policy in the winter.
 When riders live in a northern climate where snowy roads mean bikes get put into storage, the coverage purchased is intended for the primary months when you’ll be exploring.